-In studies testing the effects of vagus nerve stimulation on children with epilepsy, one of the side effects is uncontrollable laughter.
+In studies testing6 the effects of vagus nerve stimulation on children with epilepsy, one of the side effects is uncontrollable laughter.
 And while it's not a desired side effect in a clinical setting, this does show that laughter is associated with an increase in vagal stimulation.
 So laugh and laugh often; there are so many proven benefits!

 3. Intermittent fasting.

-Biofeedback, especially heart rate variability biofeedback, is an amazing type of technology that works by displaying a visual representation of what's happening inside the body.
+Biofeedback, especially heart rate variability biofeedback9, is an amazing type of technology that works by displaying a visual representation of what's happening inside the body.
 This way, a person can better understand the physiological effects of deep breathing or relaxation techniques; the vagus nerve plays a major role in breathing regulation and heart rate variability, so this can be a fun way to exercise it.

 5. Cold exposure.

-Studies show that cold exposure causes a shift toward parasympathetic nervous system activity, which as we know is modulated by the vagus nerve.
+Studies show10 that cold exposure causes a shift toward parasympathetic nervous system activity, which as we know is modulated by the vagus nerve.
 So if you've never explored the benefits of hot to cold showering, your vagus nerve could be a good reason to start.

-We already know that the vagus nerve plays a major role in the gut-brain axis, but thanks to science, we now know that gut microorganisms can actually activate the vagus nerve.
+We already know that the vagus nerve plays a major role in the gut-brain axis, but thanks to science, we now know that gut microorganisms can actually activate11 the vagus nerve.
 As you can imagine, this plays a major role in our brain and behavior—in case you needed another reason to invest in an effective probiotic.

 Looking for more anti-anxiety tips?
 Here are our 13 favorite foods to help ease anxiety and stress and an article that helps pinpoint unexpected habits that might be making you moody, anxious, and depressed.